 Government Statements and Actions

 In May 2019, the state created an Advisory Task Force on HIV Exposure Modernization.
-It’s tasked with conducting a comprehensive examination of the state’s statutes and regulations related to the criminalization of HIV exposure.
-The report is due to the Governor and the Legislative Counsel Bureau by September 1, 2020.
+It was tasked with conducting a comprehensive examination of the state’s statutes and regulations related to the criminalization of HIV exposure.
+The report was due to the Governor and the Legislative Counsel Bureau by September 1, 2020, and its recommendations were picked up in proposed legislation in the 2021 session.
+State Sen. Dallas Harris introduced bills that would repeal the statute making HIV transmission a felony and that allowing HIV-positive incarcerated people to be segregated.

 Nevada outlawed the “gay panic” defense in May 2019.